W

 What is it?

-Diseases caused by bird droppings called Cryptococcosis, Histoplasmosis and Salmonellosis:
+Diseases caused by bird droppings called Cryptococcosis, Histoplasmosis, and Salmonellosis:

 - Cryptococcosis is caused by yeast found in the guts of pigeons and starlings.
 The disease usually starts with lung disease and then affects the central nervous system.
-Since attics, ledges, schools, offices, warehouses, mills, park buildings, etc. are typical habitat and nesting sites, the fungus tends to be found in these areas.
+Since attics, ledges, schools, offices, warehouses, mills, park buildings, etc. are typical habitats and nesting sites, the fungus tends to be found in these areas.

 - Histoplasmosis is a potentially fatal respiratory disease.
 It is caused by a fungus that grows in dried bird droppings.

-- Salmonellosis, often in the form of ‘food poisoning’, has been traced to pigeons, starlings and sparrows.
-The pathogenic bacteria are found in bird droppings; dust from the bird droppings can be sucked in by fans and air conditioners, contaminating food and cooktops in restaurants, homes and food processing plants.
+- Salmonellosis, often in the form of ‘food poisoning’, has been traced to pigeons, starlings, and sparrows.
+The pathogenic bacteria are found in bird droppings; dust from the bird droppings can be sucked in by fans and air conditioners, contaminating food and cooktops in restaurants, homes, and food processing plants.

 How can you catch it?